-The Company redeems and issues redeemable Participating Shares at the amount equal to the proportionate share of net assets of the Company at the time of subscriptions or redemption, calculated on a basis consistent with that used in the financial statements.
+The Company redeems and issues redeemable Participating Shares at the amount equal to the proportionate share of net assets of the Company at the time of subscription or redemption, calculated on a basis consistent with that used in the financial statements.
 Accordingly, the carrying amount of net assets attributable to holders of Participating Shares approximates their fair value.
 The shares are categorised into Level 2 of the fair value hierarchy.

-11. Movement on Investments
+10. Movement on Investments

 Gains and losses related to investments are recognised in the Statement of Comprehensive Income within Net gain on investments.
-The net gain comprises unrealised gains and losses reflecting the movement in the fair value of investments and forward foreign currency contracts held at the 31 December 2022 and realised gains and losses related to investments sold and forward foreign currency contracts settled during the year.
-The Net gain on investments for the year includes the Company's allocation of unrestricted income of £874 (2021: £32,443), such gains, or losses, are solely attributed to unrestricted Participating Shareholders.
+The net gain comprises unrealised gains reflecting the movement in the fair value of investments held at the 31 December 2022 and realised gains related to investments sold during the year.
 The net gain for the year is analysed in the table below: